Questions and answers about Family allowances

 However, the cantons are free to grant family allowances in excess of these amounts.
 Table 1 “Family Allowances: Types and Rates” provides an overview of cantonal family allowance rates.

-4. I live in the canton of Fribourg but work in the canton of Bern.
+4. I live in one canton but work in another.
 In which canton should I file my family allowance claim?

 Yes.
 Family allowances are paid out in full provided that the salary on which you pay statutory OASI contributions is at least CHF 592 per month, or CHF 7110 per year.
-If your salary is less than this, you need to fill out the application form specifically for individuals who are not gainfully employed (see Questions 5G and 21).
+If your salary is less than this, you can use the application form specifically for individuals who are not gainfully employed (see Questions 5G and 21).

-If you hold down several jobs at once, the salaries from each of these are added together.
+If you have several employers or you are simultaneously employed and self-employed, the income from each of these professional activities is added together.

 Partial allowances have been abolished.